 Small Missouri Towns Win Ticket Lawsuit Against State

 JEFFERSON CITY, Mo.
-(CN) – A dozen St. Louis County municipalities that claimed they were unfairly singled out after the Ferguson protests by a state law limiting ticket-generated revenue had their claims affirmed by the Missouri Supreme Court.
+(CN) – Missouri lawmakers unfairly singled out a dozen St. Louis County municipalities after the Ferguson protests with a state law limiting ticket-generated revenue, the Missouri Supreme Court ruled.

 At issue was Senate Bill 5, which limited the amount of revenue the St. Louis County municipalities could raise from minor traffic offenses to 12.5 percent of their annual revenue, and required them to seek police accreditation for their police forces.